 Romania Motorcycle Tour

-- Be amazed by Transbucegi Road, it is the newest mountain road in Romania (1925 m above sea level)
+- Be amazed by Transbucegi Road - the newest mountain road in Romania (1925 m above sea level)

-- Have a stopover at Bran Castle.
-Also known as Dracula’s Castle it is a legendary Transylvanian fortress dating back to 1377
+- Have a stopover at Bran Castle - aka Dracula’s Castle in legendary Transylvania, dating back to 1377

-- Visit Rasnov Peasant Citadel – is the largest peasant fortification ever built in Eastern Europe
+- Visit Rasnov Peasant Citadel - the largest peasant fortification ever built in Eastern Europe

 - Peles Palace – one of the most beautiful royal residences in Europe, home to most of Romania’s monarchs

-- Explore Brasov City – the Medieval Saxon city of Brasov with its outstanding medieval atmosphere, one of the best preserved medieval cities in Europe
+- Explore medieval Brasov – with its outstanding atmosphere, one of the best preserved medieval cities in Europe